vapoursynth/vapoursynth/doc/gettingstarted.rst

 ##################

 VSPipe is very useful to pipe the output to various applications, for example x264 and FFmpeg for encoding.
-Here are two examples of commandlines that automatically pass on most video attributes.
+Here are two examples of command lines that automatically pass on most video attributes.

 For x264::